fubhy/moonnet-vs-thegraph/README.md

 #### Working version

 If you want to see how this example _should_ work, simply remove the `fork` option from the `ganache` service in `docker-compose.yaml`.

+### Fix

+By setting `ETHEREUM_REORG_THRESHOLD=1` and `ETHEREUM_ANCESTOR_COUNT=1` in the `thegraph` service, it now only queries for the latest block and its transaction receipts on startup.
+This could even be further optimized by generating a few blocks on the fork at startup so it is guaranteed to never reach out to the underlying fork.